Training Energy-Based Normalizing Flow with Score-Matching Objectives

 Overview

 This blog post offers an introduction to our proposed EBFlow modeling method.
-The contents are essentially the same as our paper, but some redundant sections have been removed and some errors have been corrected.
 We begin with an overview of flow-based and energy-based models.
 Then, we explore the connections between these models by introducing EBFlow.
 Next, we present experimental results to demonstrate the effectiveness of the proposed method.
 Finally, we discuss several implications of the EBFlow formula.
 If you have any questions, please feel free to email Chen-Hao Chao.
 If you find this information useful, please consider sharing it with your friends.

 Background